Peyton-Cysewski/reading-notes-401/reading-14.md

 - BreadthFirst - Root downward, row by row (of depth), left to right.

 ## Adding a Node
-Trees don't have a stricly defined order so a new node could really be attached anywhere.
+Trees don't have a strictly defined order so a new node could really be attached anywhere.
 Traditionally it is acceptable to find the first node that doesn't have two children and slot in there.
 This can be done using any breadth first traversal.

 ## Big O Traversals
 Searching through a tree only requires one look at each node, so it has a time and space efficiency of `O(n)`.
 The same goes for insertion.
 If its insertion is strictly breadth first, then then it is `O(w)` where `w` is the largest width of the tree.
 In an ideal situation where every node has two child nodes, then the width would be `2^(height - 1)` where height is `log n` where `n` is the total number of nodes and `log` is base two.